qgis/QGIS-UC-Website/content/activities.md

 The main conference will be held on Monday and Tuesday, with a mix of presentations, workshops and networking opportunities.

+### Dome

+The Dome is an immersive projection dome capable of showing both 3D and 2D content.
+It was the first of its kind in the entire world.
+During the conference we'll have two sessions in the Dome, free for all conference participants.

+### Visual City

+Our venue is the home to the [Visual City](https://visualiseringscenter.se/en/exploranation/visual-city/), a three-dimensional physical model of Norrköping.
+Using the Visual City various data sets can be visualized, but not only that: During the conference you will have the opportunity to see your own visualization come to life on the model!

+The model is available for exploration during the entire conference, with two guided sessions.

+We invite you to contribute your own QGIS-made maps to the interactive 3D-printed city model, an installation that blends geodata, projection mapping, and Unreal Engine.
+This unique platform offers visitors a tangible way to explore urban planning, data layers, and spatial narratives.
+Additionally, the best visualization will be awarded a prize at the closing session.
+More information is sent out to all participants.

 ## Social Dinner

 After the first day of the conference all conference guests are invited to a social dinner.
 The dinner is included in the